dmaulikr/AI-search-algorithms/README.md

 Swift implementation of the Null Move Quiescence Search and Alpha-Beta Algorithms.

 This app allows to create sample game trees using the parameters provided in order to compare the performance of two search algorithms: Null Move Quiescence Search and Alpha-Beta.
+For this purpose 10 trees with a branching factor of 5 and height of 10 were created.
+As expected, Null Move Quiescence Search algorithm delivers a better accuracy but requires a greater number of static evaluations.

 Output sample: